russelsantos19/100-days-of-code/r1-log.md

 ### R1D88
 I learned about 'Separation of Concerns'.
 This is what I missed and what my mentor trying to teach me for the past week.
 But I did not apply bec. what I'm doing is SFC in vuejs.
 Now I understand.
 And I learned one of the common mistakes of a CodeNewbie

+### R1D89
+Today I start making the appointments component where the clinic can view and edit the appointments.
+It is a table of schedule that contains information about the client, patient, etc. It's my first time to use the table tag in HTML.